msdirtbag/msdirtbag.github.io/_posts/2022-11-27-Dont-Forget-MDA.md

 ---
 layout: post
-title: Don't Forget Microsoft Defender for Cloud Apps
+title: Don't forget about Defender for Cloud Apps!
 thumbnail-img: ./assets/img/mda.jfif
 ---
 Microsoft Defender for Cloud Apps is not an agent-based Cloud Access Security Broker like ProofPoint or Netskope.
 It’s an IAM-based CASB so it does not require agents, but it does require the apps be configured for Azure AD SSO for full CASB functionality.